 Study and research your pains, moles, patches or rashes, menstrual irregularities or confusion, etc.

-Read about the Auto-Immune Protocol (AIP) to understand how common foods affect how we feel.
+Read about the Auto-Immune Protocol (AIP), Whole30, etc to understand how common it is that foods can affect how we feel.

 Shop around for healthcare providers that will take your symptoms seriously.
 The ones who brush off your problems, but are quick to prescribe a pill are the ones you don’t need.